QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Test Environment

 Besides our local environment, we collected a set of servers explicitly announced as test servers or operated by the developers of specific libraries.
-We only used these servers for tests with a high success rate in the local environment to confirm findings.
-Furthermore, it allows us to analyze additional libraries where no \quic{} server is available for the \quicInteropRunner{} (\eg{} google.com for \gquiche{}~\cite{impl_QUICHE-Google}).
-While not much information about a \quic{} library by Akamai is available, we confirmed with Akamai that they maintain their library originally forked from \gquiche{}.
-We show in the following, that similarities are visible, but the libraries can be differentiated.
+They allow us to verify findings with real deployments on the Internet and to analyze additional libraries where no \quic{} server is available for the \quicInteropRunner{} (\eg{} google.com for \gquiche{}~\cite{impl_QUICHE-Google}).
+While only little information about a \quic{} library by Akamai is available, we confirmed with Akamai that they maintain their own library originally forked from \gquiche{}.

-We use this environment to develop our approach to identify \quic{} libraries as explained in the following section.
-Furthermore, we publish this environment~\cite{toolchain} to allow others to reproduce our findings and update our identification approach in the future in case of library changes.
-It can also be used to test other scanners or scan configurations.